-Several of our suppliers claim to support standards, but in reality they support a subset of those standards under certain circumstances.
+Several of our suppliers claim to implement standards, but in reality they implement a subset of those standards, and only under certain circumstances.

-True, you get what you expect most of the time, but not quite always, and when you don’t it can be a problem.
+To make matters worse, they don’t actually document the places where their implementation diverges from the standard.
+You get what you expect most of the time, but not quite always.
+And when you don’t, it can be a problem… a big problem.

-Consider what would if other businesses worked that way.
-Imagine you regularly ordered a taxi, to take you to the airport or somewhere.
-And most time, a taxi turns up, where you want it, when you want it.
-But just occasionally, instead of a taxi, they send something else.
-Like a golden-feathered chicken, for example.
+What would if other businesses worked that way?
+Imagine you regularly ordered a taxi to take you to the airport.
+Imagine that, most time, a taxi turns up, where you want it, when you want it.
+But just occasionally, instead of a taxi, they send a small, golden-feathered chicken.
+But they insist you pay for it, even if you miss your flight.

 We were ready for our Disaster Recovery exercise.
 The plan was simple: to fail-over to our DR site, and then to fail-back again.